abrasive/shairport/README.md

 **Complete installation into a System V system**

-If you have chosen the `--with-systemd` configuration option, enter:
+If you have chosen the `--with-systemv` configuration option, enter:
 ```
 $sudo update-rc.d shairport-sync defaults 90 10
 ```